Aims and Scope of Short Term Scientific Missions within CLIMO COST Action CA15226

 - Up to max of 160 EUR per day can be afforded for accommodation and meal expenses

-The Action Chair and STSM Coordinator can approve differentiated the financial contribution to cover accommodation and meal expenses based on the cost of living in the host country, in consideration of the applicant provenance and the number of applicants.
+The Action Chair, STSM Deputy Coordinator and STSM coordinator can approve differentiated the financial contribution to cover accommodation and meal expenses based on the cost of living in the host country, in consideration of the applicant provenance and the number of applicants.

 Applicants interested in undertaking a STSM are invited to submit their application by using the on-line registration tool: https://e-services.cost.eu/stsm.
 Applicants must be based within an institution in one of the countries participating in CLIMO.
 The formal STSM application should be downloaded from the above website for your own record.
 In your communication, please always add your STSM reference number which is automatically generated by e-cost office after online registration.